HenrikWM/NNUG_GAB2015/ASSIGNMENTS.md

 3.3) Click on **Publish**.

-4) Run either `GAB.Console.ManualInput` or `GAB.Console.AutomaticInput`, and monitor on the WebJob *dashboard* (https://< webapp name >.scm.azurewebsites.net/azurejobs/#/jobs) as it picks messages off of the Topic **order-dispatch**.
-Also, use the console application `GAB.Console.ConsumerOutput` to monitor the throughput as the WebJob saves the order messages to Table Storage.
+4) Run either `GAB.Console.ManualInput` or `GAB.Console.AutomaticInput`, and monitor on the WebJob *dashboard*  at https://< webapp name >.scm.azurewebsites.net/azurejobs/#/jobs as it picks messages off of the Topic **order-dispatch**.
+Also, use the console application `GAB.Console.ConsumerOutput` to monitor the throughput as the WebJob saves the order messages to the table **orders**.

-**Definition of Done**: You can run either input console application and the orders will be sent to the **order-dispatch** Topic.
-Once it arrives the WebJob should trigger your static WebJob-method and the order should then be stored into your **orders** table.
+**Definition of Done**: You can run either input-application and the orders will be sent to the **order-dispatch** Topic.
+Once a message arrives to the Topic, the WebJob should trigger your static WebJob-method and the order should then be stored into your **orders** table.

-* Note that after running a while, the throughput increases slowly.
+* Note that after running a while, the throughput *increases slowly*.
 This is the Azure-infrastructure adapting to the volume of traffic.
-Let it input-application run for about 5 minutes and see how high the throughput goes.
+Let it input-application run for about **5 minutes** and see how high the throughput goes.

 Assignment #4 - Increase performance and throughput
 ----------------------------------------------------